-H You may wish to provide clearer evidence of your ability to engage in reflective thinking about how your instruction is differentiated to meet the needs of individual students.
+- H You may wish to provide more consistent and convincing evidence of your ability to engage in reflective thinking about how your instruction is differentiated to meet the needs of individual students. - I You may wish to provide more consistent and convincing evidence of insight on your future instructional practices.